+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Findings show that the average cost of studying an undergraduate course in the UK is around £22,000 yearly.
 For postgraduate degrees, the cost is lower, at around £17,000.
 In addition, each international student spends an average of £1300 to £1400 in London and £900 to £1300 in the rest of the UK to cover accommodation, groceries, bills and other living expenses.

 Interestingly, they are also a great advantage to the UK education sector as well as its workforce, providing a significant boost to the economy.
-As the legislation banning dependents takes effect in January 2024, it is expected there will be fewer overseas recruitments.
+As the legislation banning dependents took effect in January 2024, it is expected there will be fewer overseas recruitments.
 This begs the question: how much will the ban affect higher education revenues and the economy in general?
 While it might be too early to quantify the exact overall effects, some university leaders and political figures fear it would hurt the economy.

 According to a study, a single cohort of international students in the UK contributes up to £3.2 billion to the economy, with income tax being one of the significant sources.
 Indeed, many international students in the UK enrol in jobs, as allowed by the immigration rules.
 A student visa holder enrolled in a full-time degree-level course can work part-time while studying, but they’re free to work round the clock on vacation.